ninepark/docs-korean-docutils/docutils/docs/ref/doctree_ko.rst

     `xml:space`_ (default | preserve) #FIXED 'preserve'

-The ``%fixedspace.att;`` parameter entity is directly employed in the attribute lists of the following elements: address_, comment_, doctest_block_, line_block_, literal_block_, raw_
+The ``%fixedspace.att;`` parameter entity is directly employed in the attribute lists of the following elements: 주소_, comment_, doctest_block_, line_block_, literal_block_, raw_